 Start speaking up for yourself, no more I don’t mind, unless you genuinely don’t about that thing, start doing what you’d like to do for you.

-Face your fears head-on and overcome them one by one, not easy, start with the small ones, if it’s smiling at a stranger keep doing it, when people start smiling back it lifts you up, then look for the next fear.
+Face your fears head-on and overcome them one by one, not easy; start with the small ones; if it’s smiling at a stranger, keep doing it; when people start smiling back, it lifts you up, then looks for the next fear.